 I mean, ain't that a lot more fun than alienation, ennui and life in Schizo City?
 Or, if not always fun, at least always a lot more interesting and, ultimately, rewarding.

 But then again, it's not All About Me -- or All About You -- is it, now?

 Enough blather, proclaims the Mighty Favog, your master of New Media!

-whatever . . . like we ought to be living -- faith and life together, recognizing only two kinds of music.
+Let us now proceed with trashing preconceived notions of radio formatting and stale bourgeois convention.
+Let us now do radio and blogging and . . . whatever . . . like we ought to be living -- faith and life together, recognizing only two kinds of music.
 That would be Good and Bad.